vegetabill/brainbox-design-site/cv.md

 ## Me in a Nutshell

 I'm a people-first engineer with over a decade of experience.
 I'm flexible on implementation but stubborn on product and technical vision.
 Even more than shipping product, I'm proudest of the processes my teams have evolved through kaizen.
-The most rewarding part of many of my roles has been coaching others and seeing them and their projects flourish.
+The most rewarding part my role is often been coaching others and seeing them and their projects flourish.

 # Recent Experience